GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/demo/dataflow-csv2bq/README.md

            --impersonate-service-account=$SERVICE_ACCOUNT
 ```

+**Note:** For the scope of the demo, the launch of this build is manual, but in production, this build would be launched via a configured cloud build trigger when new changes are merged into the code branch of the Dataflow template.

 ## Example Dataflow pipeline launch in bash (from flex template)

-Below is an example of launching a dataflow pipeline manually, based on the built template
+Below is an example of launching a dataflow pipeline manually, based on the built template.
+When launched manually, the Dataflow pipeline would be launched via the orchestration service account, which is what the Airflow DAG is also using in the scope of this demo.

 **Note:** In the data platform demo, the launch of this Dataflow pipeline is handled by the airflow operator (DataflowStartFlexTemplateOperator).